csiro-risk-assessment/mozzie/README.md

 This is a cython class that may be imported or cimported into other classes.
 It's purpose is to load and hold spatially-dependent parameters, such as carrying capacity.
 Most simulations would involve many of these objects.
 It is instantiated with `xmin`, etc, information, which facilitates error checking in its other methods.
 The methods are:

-- `parse`, which parses a CSV file, which typically has format described in the "Spatial structure" section above.
+- `parse`, which parses a CSV file (or a binary version of it) which typically has format described in the "Spatial structure" section above.
+One argument to `parse` is the file type, which is most frequently `generic_float` or `generic_float_binary`.
+(In addition, `SpatialDependence` is also used by `Grid` to define inactive/active cells, and `Wind` to define wind vectors, but these are not of the `generic_float` type.)
+A `binary` file will have been created by the program `ab_convert` (see above for detailed discussion of binary formats).

 - `restrictToActive` which restricts the data read by `parse` to active cells only.
 After this, the data may be used.